jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - easiest way to hide group 2 template settings?
 - How to simulate something closing into a fault? - maybe sequencer?
 - cold load/inrush?
+- I assume I need to add all the template settings to programming spec?
+	- do reclosing settings need to be in programming spec? - there's some I didn't include

 Notes:
 - For sectionalizer, reclose will be permanently off, but label will still be there for consistency